saintsaens/alfred-flask-docs/README.md

 ## Installation

-1. Download the latest version
+1. On the top right, click `Code` > `Download ZIP`
+2. Unzip the downloaded file
-2. Double click on the `.alfredworkflow` file
+3. Double click on the `.alfredworkflow` file

 ## Usage